syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### fields.collapsibleCards.key `string`
 {:#members:fields-collapsiblecards-key}

-It is used to specify the collapsible card's key mapping which is available in datasource value of field mapped in `collapsible`.
+It is used to specify the collapsible card's key mapping which is available in datasource value of field mapped in `collapsibleCards.field`.

 #### Default Value